vtphan/Code4Brownies/README.md

 ## Running the software

-OS S: run the server in a terminal (OSX)
+OS X: run the server in a terminal (OSX)
 ```
     ./c4b_darwin_amd64 -db db/brownies.csv -passcode your_passcode
 ````